mblockelet/opentezos/docs/deploy-a-node/set-up-a-node.md

 More about Networks in the [Networks chapter](/deploy-a-node/networks).

-If you want to know more about possible alternative node configurations, check out [Node Configuration](https://tezos.gitlab.io/user/node-configuration.html) in the official documentation.
+If you want to know more about possible alternative node configurations, check out [Node Configuration](https://tezos.gitlab.io/user/node-configuration.html) from the official documentation.

 ### Node identity